jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 | `prometheus-port` | `Global` |         | v0.10 |

 * `healthz-port`: Define the port number HAProxy should listen to in order to answer for health checking requests.
 Use `/healthz` as the request path.
-* `http-port`: Define the port number of unencripted HTTP connections.
+* `http-port`: Define the port number of unencrypted HTTP connections.
-* `https-port`: Define the port number of encripted HTTPS connections.
+* `https-port`: Define the port number of encrypted HTTPS connections.
 * `prometheus-port`: Define the port number of the haproxy's internal Prometheus exporter.
 Defaults to not create the listener.
 A listener without being scraped does not use system resources, except for the listening port.
 The internal exporter supports scope filter as a query string, eg `/metrics?scope=frontend&scope=backend` will only export frontends and backends.
 See the full description in the [HAProxy's Prometheus exporter doc](https://git.haproxy.org/?p=haproxy-2.0.git;a=blob;f=contrib/prometheus-exporter/README;hb=HEAD).

 {{% alert title="Note" %}}